 Complete these steps to register:

-- All registration and payment is done online.
-Payment can be made with a credit card, Visa Debit care, or by e-transfer.
+- All registration is done online, with payment accepted by credit card, Visa Debit, or e-transfer.

-- If a player registers themselves, they must also provide Parental Consent once per year.
+- If a player registers themselves, they must also get Parental Consent.
 Emails are sent to the player and parent/guardian with instructions.